jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 1) Run the command that will list all the PCI devices attached to your system.

-1) Type one of the two commands mentioned in the chapter to display info about your CPU hardware.
+1) Type one of the two commands mentioned in the chapter to display info about your CPU hardware (a single screenshot will do incase the output scrolls past one screen).

 1) Using `systemctl`, find the cgroup for the apache2 webserver (known as httpd on Fedora) and issue a SIGHUP to the entire cgroup.

 1) Using `systemd-cgls`, list and filter the output to show the sub-process IDs for the httpd.service or apache2.service.

-1) Use the `timedatectl` command to change the clock of your system to UTC.
+1) Use the `timedatectl` command to change the clock of your system to UTC, show the output of the `date` command before and after the timezone change.

 1) Use the `hostnamectl` command to:
    a) set-hostname to itmo-556-xyz (xyz is your initials)